 National Science Foundation’s (NSF) Innovation Corps, or I-Corps, is a public-private partnership program for university faculty and student entrepreneurs working on STEM-related technology.
 I-Corps consists of a targeted curriculum to identify valuable product opportunities that may emerge from academic research.
 Additionally, the program provides entrepreneurship training to participants.

-The Illinois I-Corps Site is a collaboration between the Technology Entrepreneur Center in the College of Engineering and EnterpriseWorks at the Research Park with participation from the Office of Technology Management and IllinoisVentures.
+The Illinois I-Corps Site was one of the first three I-Corps sites launched in the National Innovation Network in 2013.
+Originally it was a collaboration between the Technology Entrepreneur Center in the College of Engineering and EnterpriseWorks at the Research Park with participation from the Office of Technology Management and IllinoisVentures.

 I-Corps provides education and funding to faculty and student entrepreneurs.